Esaias Tegnér: Early life

 His father was a pastor, and his grandparents on both sides were peasants.
 His father, whose name had been Esaias Lucasson, took the surname of Tegnérus—altered by his fifth son, the poet, to Tegnér—from the village of Tegnaby in the province of Småland, where he was born.
 In 1792 Tegnérus died.

 In 1799 Esaias Tegnér, hitherto educated in the country, entered Lund University, where he graduated in philosophy in 1802, and continued as tutor until 1810, when he was elected Greek lecturer.
 In 1806 he married Anna Maria Gustava Myhrman, to whom he had been attached since his earliest youth.
 In 1812 he was named professor, and continued to work as a lecturer in Lund until 1824, when he was made Bishop of Växjö.
 He remained in Växjö until his death, twenty-two years later.

 He was comparatively slow in development.
 His first great success was a dithyrambic war-song for the army of 1808.
 In 1811 his patriotic poem Svea won the great prize of the Swedish Academy, and made him famous.
 In the same year was founded in Stockholm the Gothic League (Götiska förbundet), a sort of club of young and patriotic men of letters, of whom Tegnér quickly became the chief.
 The club published a magazine, entitled Iduna, in which it printed a great deal of excellent poetry, and ventilated its views, particularly as regards the study of Icelandic literature and old Norse history.
 Tegnér, Geijer, Afzelius, and Nicander became the most famous members of the Gothic League.

+Nationalism at the time went hand in hand with liberalism, and Tegnér during his most productive period (1812–1824) also expressed his opinions on politics, which were evident as early as 1808 in poems such as Fördragsamhet (Tolerance), which was later rewritten and published as Fridsröster (Voices of Peace).
+In Hjelten (The Hero, 1813), he announces in the context of the French Revolution: "What is decayed shall be toppled / and the healthy new shall grow / out of destruction."
+In Den vaknade Örnen (The Awakened Eagle, 1815) he celebrates the return of Napoleon from Elba.
+In Nyåret 1816 (New Year 1816) he pours scorn on the reactionary politics of Metternich and the Holy Alliance.
+In a famous address given by Tegnér in 1817, he celebrates the Protestant Reformation as a breakthrough for human liberty and progress and praises the national liberation movements of his day.
+In Epilog vid magister-promotionen (Epilogue at the Master's Presentation, 1820), Tegnér also attacks reactionaries in the realm of literature.
+And in 1824 Tegnér writes: "We should not forget that the [reactionaries] have a couple of million bayonets at their disposal in Europe and thus, for the moment at least, are the strongest.
+It is not too much if each one who can wield a pen undertakes the cause of the liberals, which is nevertheless, above all, that of light and humanity."